-Cryptocurrency may be getting quietly channelled to North Korea university: report
+Cryptocurrency may be getting quietly channelled to North Korea university: Report

 "The focus of the lectures was to make the students understand what the blockchain is, how it works (special focus on proof of work) and what are the main use cases.
 My aim was simply to spread technical knowledge, not suggesting them how to use it," Tenga told Reuters in a series of messages.

 AlienVault's report said one North Korean IP address, 175.45.178.19, has been active on bitcoin trading sites.
-That is the same address used to control compromised web servers in 2014-15 cyberattacks on South Korean energy, traffic, telecommunications, broadcasting, financial and political institutions, according to security firm AhnLab .
+That is the same address used to control compromised web servers in 2014 to 2015 cyberattacks on South Korean energy, traffic, telecommunications, broadcasting, financial and political institutions, according to security firm AhnLab.

 The report also observed that North Korean IP addresses have downloaded several episodes of the automotive TV series Top Gear and documentaries by the show's former presenter James May.